-The ZipCPU binutils back end supports two several relocations, although the two most common are the 32-bit relocations for register load and long jump.
+The ZipCPU binutils back end supports several types of relocations, although the two most common are the 32-bit relocations for register load and long jump.

 The first of these is for loading an arbitrary 32-bit value into a register.
-Such instructions are broken into a pair of BREV and LDILO instructions, and once the value of the parameter is known their immediates are filled in.
+Such instructions are broken into a pair of BREV and LDILO instructions, and once the value of the parameter is known their immediate values can be filled in.

 The second type of 32-bit relocation is for jumps to arbitrary addresses.
-These jumps are supported by the LOD (PC), PC instruction, followed by the 32-bit address to be filled in later by the linker.
-If the jump is conditional, then a conditional LOD.x 1(PC), PC instruction is used, followed by a BRA 1(PC), PC and then the 32-bit relocation value.
+These jumps are supported by the LW (PC), PC instruction, followed by the 32-bit address to be filled in later by the linker.
+If the jump is conditional, then a conditional LW.x 4(PC), PC instruction is used, followed by a ADD 4, PC and then the 32-bit relocation value.

-If the branch distance is known and within reach, branches will be implemented with ADD #,PC instructions, possibly conditional, as necessary.
+If a branch distance is known and within reach, then it will be implemented with an ADD #,PC instruction, possibly conditional, as necessary.